jwarz/data-scientists-tools/intermediate_r/readme.md

 <sup>Created on 2022-01-19 by the [reprex
 package](https://reprex.tidyverse.org) (v2.0.1)</sup>

+Outstanding!
+In the next exercise, you’ll customize this `for` loop even further with `break` and `next` statements.

 ## Next, you break it

 A possible solution to the previous exercise has been provided for you.